manureta/suite/docs/usermanual/source/processing/processes/raster/multiplycoverages.rst

 Description
 -----------

-The ``gs:MultiplyCoverages`` process takes two input grid coverages and perform a cell by cell multiplication on them, generating a new grid coverage.
+The ``gs:MultiplyCoverages`` process takes two input grid coverages with a single band and performs a cell-by-cell multiplication on them, generating a new grid coverage.
 Each cell in the output grid has the value resulting from the multiplication of the corresponding values for that same cell in the input grids.

+.. todo:: What happens if you input a multiband raster?

 .. figure:: img/multiplycoverages.png